2024

 In Paradisum (for harp and string orchestra)

 In Paradisum is a delicate lament for harp and string orchestra, written during the ongoing war in my country as a musical prayer for peace.
 Gently and softly, the work sees its own idea, looking inwards to find serene heaven.
 The piece revolves around the pathos of the interval of the minor 2nd, around which it builds worlds of thought and feeling.
-The work, essentially monothematic, grows around its initial theme, developing with it through different harmonic landscapes.
+The work, essentially monothematic, grows around its initial melody, developing with it through different harmonic landscapes.
 After communicatively and with luscious harmonies expanding into a climax, the work at once returns to its beginning - but here, the world opens and all expands, as layers are added and consciousness is raised to a new level, until all that is left is a slow ascension heavenwards.

 In Paradisum was premiered on August 5, 2024 by Silva Babloyan (harp) and string players from the Buchmann-Mehta School of Music and Israel Conservatory of Music Tel Aviv, conducted by Temur Kvitelashvili Jr.